Register an account

 1. Connect the wallet or passkey that will be your owner_address.

-2. Generate an Ed25519 protocol keypair for fast Makechain message signing.
+2. Generate an Ed25519 protocol keypair for fast message signing.

 What SIGNER_ADD does